 The brain is the control centre of our bodies, responsible for keeping our heart beating, lungs breathing, our movement, thoughts and feelings.
-Given the amount of responsibility that our grey matter has to deal with; it’s undoubtedly important to ensure we keep our brains in tip-top condition.
+Given the amount of responsibility that our grey matter has to deal with; it’s undeniably important to ensure we keep our brains in tip-top condition.

 With the popularity of brain-boosting nootropic supplements on the rise, many people are now incorporating these into their diets to improve their brain function and health.
 But are they worth the hype?
 We look at the most effective ways to improve brain function and discuss the potential benefits to be gained from brain-boosting supplementation.